 Other Local Taxes

-The City of Burlington and the City of Rutland administer and collect their own local entertainment, meals, and lodging taxes.
-If you have a business or do business in Burlington City or Rutland City, please contact the city for information on how to collect and remit the tax.
-The Vermont Department of Taxes does not collect these taxes.
+The City of Burlington, City of Rutland, and City of St. Albans administer and collect their own local meals, entertainment, lodging, or alcoholic beverage taxes.
+If you have a business in Burlington, Rutland City, or St. Albans City, please contact the appropriate city for information on how to pay and remit the tax.